 WHO WE ARE AND WHAT WE DO

-Our vision is that children and families attend schools and live in communities that optimize health and happiness.
-Our mission is to conduct community-engaged research with schools and communities across the Rocky Mountain region to achieve health equity by optimizing social-emotional, cognitive, and physical health.
+Our vision is that children and families attend schools and live in communities that optimize health and wellbeing.
+Our mission is to conduct community-engaged research with schools and communities across the Rocky Mountain region to achieve health equity by optimizing social-emotional, mental, and physical health.

 Our approach includes: